First-Year Seminar

 FYS 194 Making Meaning from Material Lives (4 Credits)

 This class considers the numerous ways in which human beings engage with material culture, that is artifacts, things or stuff.
-How does material culture give meaning to lives and how does it help mediate lived experiences for both individuals and members of society?
+How does material culture give meaning to lives, and how does it help mediate lived experiences for both individuals and members of society?
 The course seeks to examine how a variety of cultures, including American, make sense of things through the ways in which material culture is created, consumed, defined and valued.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 (E) WI

 Fall, Variable